 Caribbean Premier League to start next month in Trinidad

-TAROUBA, Trinidad (AP) — A 33-game Caribbean Premier League Twenty20 tournament will kick off next month with defending champion Barbados Tridents against St Kitts and Nevis Patriots and Guyana Amazon Warriors taking on the Trinbago Knight Riders.
+TAROUBA, Trinidad (AP) — A 33-game Caribbean Premier League (CPL) Twenty20 tournament will kick off next month with defending champion Barbados Tridents against St Kitts and Nevis Patriots, and Guyana Amazon Warriors taking on the Trinbago Knight Riders.

-CPL chief executive Damien O'Donohoe said the August 18 to September 10 tournament would be staged in two venues in Trinidad and Tobago, with the Brian Lara Cricket Academy in Tarouba hosting 23 games, including the semifinals and final, and Queen's Park Oval at Port of Spain hosting 10 games.
+CPL chief executive Damien O'Donohoe said the August 18-September 10 tournament would be staged in two venues in Trinidad and Tobago, with the Brian Lara Cricket Academy in Tarouba hosting 23 games, including the semi-finals and final, and Queen's Park Oval at Port of Spain hosting 10 games.

-The West Indies team contested the first international cricket since the lockdown for the coronavirus pandemic when it beat England in the first test at Southampton earlier this month.
-England won the second test and the series is poised with the third test in Manchester going to the final day.
+The West Indies team contested the first international cricket since the lockdown for the novel coronavirus (COVID-19) pandemic when it beat England in the first Test at Southampton earlier this month.
+England won the second Test and the series 2-1.

 “We have seen the appetite for live sport since it has returned after a prolonged absence, and the interest in CPL will be higher than ever with it being the first franchise T20 tournament to return,” O'Donohoe said.